 The differences go deeper than that, too.
 Disney Plus in the US has none of Fox's X-Men movies, while the UK variant has the original trilogy, Days of Future Past and two Wolverine spin-offs.
 America also won't start getting the classic Mighty Ducks movies until July, whereas the whole trilogy is available now in the UK, despite the ice hockey-focused movies having far more cultural resonance in the US.

 Almost all Disney Plus regions have a complete line-up of Star Wars movies, except America, which lacks Solo (only until July 9, though).
-On the Marvel front, too, the US lacks Avengers: Infinity War and Ant-Man and the Wasp, though both will arrive this summer.
+On the Marvel front, too, the US lacks Avengers: Infinity War and Ant-Man and the Wasp, though both will arrive this summer, which will help when you're planning to watch the Marvel movies in order.

 Live-action TV shows offer some interesting differences, too.
 Marvel's Agents of SHIELD can't be streamed in the US, but five seasons can be watched in the UK.
 In the US, users can stream three seasons of Marvel's Runaways, while only the first two are available in the UK.